christopherburnham/unifi-video-mqtt/README.md

 This can be useful for systems like Homeassistant that are lacking motion detection integration with Unifi Protect.

-Currently, the script is only setup for one camera but others can be added easily by modifying the script.

 # Reference
 Unifi Protect writes to */srv/unifi-protect/logs/events.cameras.log* and it ouputs logs like this.
 This script parses this log:
 ```